 Day 2.
 Mae Sariang – Mae Hong Son – Pai (287 km.)

 After breakfast, leave Mae Sariang to Mae Hong Son on narrow twisty curvy roads.
 In Khun Yuam we take a break and visit a World War II museum.
 Visit Wat Phra That Doi Kong Mu, the first temple of Mae Hong Son on the hilltop.
 Lunch is served at a local restaurant.
-Visit unseen Su Tong Pae Bamboo Bridge, which was built by villagers and locals of Ban Gung Mai Sak.
+Visit the unseen Su Tong Pae Bamboo Bridge, which was built by villagers and locals of Ban Gung Mai Sak.
 A beautiful bridge supposedly the longest bamboo bridge in Thailand.
 Then back on twisty curvy roads to Pai.
-Then we reach a charming accommodation with a swimming pool.
+Then we reach charming accommodation with a swimming pool.
 In Pai, we dine on delicious local food in a restaurant near the river.
 In the evening after dinner, you can enjoy the delights of the Walking Street market.

 Day 3.
 Pai – Chiang Dao - Tha Ton (270 km.)

 Before breakfast, in the very early morning, you have a chance to offer food to the monks along the streets of Pai`s local market.
 After breakfast, visit the Pai World War II Memorial Bridge.
 Back on winding mountainous roads.
 Later we reach Chiang Dao, where we have a relaxing lunch at a local restaurant.
 After lunch, visit the Chiang Dao cave.
 Then ride along fantastic mountain roads via Thailand´s “Little Toscana” until we reach Tha Ton, where you will visit the Wat Tha Ton on top of the mountain and enjoy the amazing sunset there.
 Later you relax in your charming accommodation with a fantastic river view.

 Day 4.
 Tha Ton - Golden Triangle (144 km.)